jeffknupp/blog/content/2013-08-16-open-sourcing-a-python-project-the-right-way.md

 date: 2013-08-16 19:21
 categories: python oss git sphinx git-flow ci pytest

-# Open-Sourcing a Python Project The Right Way

 Most Python developers have written at least *one* tool, script, library or framework that others would find useful.
 My goal in this article is to make the process of open-sourcing existing Python code as clear